 With the holiday season nearing, the traditional images conjured are families gathering to feast and enjoy quality time together, yet we all know that not all families are so harmonious.
 When conflicts reach a boiling point with family members living in close quarters, the status quo may no longer be sustainable.

-Transitioning relatives out of a property can clearly be a gut-wrenching decision that many families face, and with a rising rate of adult children living with their parents and a growing number of multigenerational households, these tortuous decisions are being made with greater frequency.
+Transitioning relatives out of a property can clearly be a gut-wrenching decision that many families face, and with the rising rate of adult children living with their parents and a growing number of multigenerational households, these tortuous decisions are being made with greater frequency.

 One study found that 15 percent of Millennials aged 25 to 35 were living in their parents’ homes.
 To put that in perspective, that’s five percentage points higher than the previous generation and almost double that of the Boomer and Silent generations, eight percent of whom lived at home in 1981 and 1964, respectively.

-With a notoriously high cost of living in the Bay Area, it’s not surprising that the numbers here exceed the national average, with another study estimating that nearly 1 in 3 Millenials living with their parents.
+With a notoriously high cost of living in the Bay Area, it’s not surprising that the numbers here exceed the national average, with another study estimating that nearly 1 in 3 Millenials are living with their parents.
 Coupled with the growing number of multigenerational families living under the same roof, the elements are rife for potential conflict.

 There may be a feeling of guilt over the prospect of evicting a family member, but this may be the last resort when all else fails.
 If you are tasked with the thankless but necessary chore of removing someone close, it’s important to understand what you can and cannot do as a landlord.